-- Increase connectivity by providing walking and biking pathways where roadways do not connect. - Ensure future connectivity to adjacent vacant parcels. - Work with STA to increase neighborhood accessibility to transit through bus stop siting and bus stop design
+- a.
+Increase connectivity by providing walking and biking pathways where roadways do not connect. - b.
+Ensure future connectivity to adjacent future development on vacant and/or underutilized parcels. - c.
+Work with STA to plan for access to bus-transit stops and consider the location and design of transit-bus stops and transit user needs in site design where appropriate.